 Freelancers in Germany with Income from Abroad

 What should one do about health insurance when earning income as a freelancer and not having a job in Germany?

-Freelancers must pay for insurance in accordance with their income unless they are insured will some other company in another country (especially in the EU).
+Freelancers must pay for insurance according to their income unless some other company insures them in another country (especially in the EU).

-Whereas, public health insurance will cost you between 17,9% to 20,6% of the total income.
+Public health insurance will cost you between 17,9% and 20,6% of your total income.
 (Source: allaboutberlin.com)